Chris Harris Jr.: 2018

 On March 8, 2018, the Broncos exercised Harris' 2018 option, which would allow him to earn $8.5 million for the year.

+In Week 7, against the Arizona Cardinals, Harris had 53-yard pick-six in the 45–10 victory.
 Harris started the first 12 games at left cornerback before suffering a broken fibula in Week 14.
 He missed the next two games before being placed on injured reserve December 19, 2018.
+He finished the 2018 season with one sack, 49 total tackles, three interceptions, and ten passes defended in 12 games and starts.
+He was named to the Pro Bowl.

 2019

 Harris was retained as the Broncos’ starting left cornerback for the 2019 season under new head coach Vic Fangio and defensive coordinator Ed Donatell.
-In week 6 against the Tennessee Titans, Harris recorded his first and only interception of the season off Marcus Mariota and forced a fumble in the 16-0 win.
+In Week 6 against the Tennessee Titans, Harris recorded his first and only interception of the season off Marcus Mariota and forced a fumble in the 16–0 win.
+He finished the 2019 season with 56 total tackles, one interception, six passes defended, and one forced fumble.
+He was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.

 Los Angeles Chargers

 On March 30, 2020, Harris signed a two-year, $20 million contract with the Los Angeles Chargers.
 Harris was named the starting left cornerback opposite Casey Hayward to begin the 2020 season.
 In Week 3, Harris suffered a foot injury and was placed on injured reserve on September 29, 2020.
 He was activated on November 27, 2020.
 In Week 15 against the Las Vegas Raiders, Harris recorded his first interception as a Charger off a pass thrown by Marcus Mariota and made a 51 yard return during the 30–27 overtime win.
+In the 2020 season, Harris finished with .5 sacks, 37 total tackles, one interception, and two passes defended in nine games.

+In the 2021 season, Harris finished with 37 total tackles, one interception, and six passes defended in 14 games and 11 starts.

 New Orleans Saints

 On October 4, 2022, the New Orleans Saints signed Harris to the practice squad.
 He was elevated from the practice squad via a standard elevation on October 15.
 He played in the team's Week 7 Thursday Night Football game against the Arizona Cardinals.
 He was signed to the active roster on October 29.
+Harris finished the 2022 season with one sack, 29 total tackles, three passes defended, and one forced fumble in ten games and four starts.

+Harris became a free agent following the season, and stated that he would wait to sign a deal with the hopes of catching on with a Super Bowl contender.
+On his strategy, Harris said "I want to wait and see what team has a great chance to win a Super Bowl and then try to hop on with them."